 Jeff M. Allen, Professor and Director of the Center for Knowledge Solutions; Ph.D., Pennsylvania State University.
 Technology planning; organizational development; systems theory; integration of career-academic education; team assessment; evaluation.

 Demetria Ennis-Cole, Associate Professor; Ph.D., Kansas State University.
-Computer education instruction and administration; systems development; neural networks; the Internet; human development.
+Computer education instruction and administration; systems development; user training.

 Greg Jones, Associate Professor; Ph.D., University of Texas at Austin.
-Emerging technologies.
+3-D virtual environments; games and simulations; cyber infrastructures; web authoring; distance delivery of instruction.

 Cathleen Norris, Regents Professor; Ph.D., University of North Texas.
-Computer-based education; human factors; teacher productivity.
+Mobile technologies; computer-based education; human factors; teacher professional development.

-J. Michael Spector, Professor and Department Chair; Ph.D., University of Texas at Austin.
-Assessing complex learning; program evaluation; technology integration in learning and instruction.
+J. Michael Spector, Professor; Ph.D., University of Texas at Austin.
+Complex learning; program evaluation; simulationbased learning.

 Jerry L. Wircenski, Regents Professor; Ph.D., Ohio State University.
 Special populations; interactive instruction; delivery strategies; courseware development; evaluation.